ChenxingLi/authenticated-storage-benchmarks/README.md

 To add features to `cargo run` and `cargo build`, use the syntax `cargo build --features --asb-authdb/light-hash`.
 Available features include:

 - `asb-authdb/light-hash`: Replaces `keccak256` with the faster `blake2b` hash function.
+- `asb-authdb/thread-safe`: Enable a thread-safe implementation for authenticated storage systems.
+(Currently, only RainBlock's MPT (Modified Patricia Trie) has different implementations between thread-safe and non-thread-safe modes. )

 ## Program Options